dave4506/MemoryBank/README.md

 We remember for those that can't!

 # Running App: #
+1. Download repository from github, master branch

+2. Navigate to local repository where files are located

+3. Navigate to frontend, then memory_bank_app folder

+4. Run pod install in a terminal window that is in the local repository

+5. Make sure you have the latest version of Xcode.

+6. Open xcworkspace file in Xcode

-1. Install app on phone via usb cable using Xcode.
+7. Install app on phone via usb cable using Xcode.

-2. Build and Run app and follow prompts on screen.
+8. Build and Run app and follow prompts on screen.

+9. Our backend server requires Secret AWS Keys.
+If you would like to test our app, please contact me at bentur@umich.edu, and I will deploy the server

 # Folder List : #
 Backend: